 The parents should bring a physical exam form that has been filled out by the patient's pediatrician within 30 days prior to surgery.
 On the day of the procedure, the patient should wear comfortable clothing and wear no jewelry, eye makeup or fingernail polish.
 A doctor or nurse practitioner from the Anesthesia Department will talk to the parents about the anesthesia on the day of surgery.
 They will be available to answer any questions the family may have.

 The procedure will take place in the operating room.

 The child will be asleep for the entire operation and will not feel any pain or any other sensations.
 He or she will be monitored by doctors and nurses throughout the procedure.

-A small opening is made on the clear membrane covering the white part of the eye.
+A small opening is made on the membrane covering the white part of the eye.
 Through this opening, the doctor will operate on the muscles that control the movements of the eye.
-When the doctor is finished he or she will cover the muscles with clear membrane.
+When the doctor is finished he or she will cover the muscles with the membrane.
 There are no stitches to remove because they will dissolve on their own.

 The ophthalmologist will speak to the parents as soon as he or she has completed the procedure.
 At this time, the doctor will provide post surgery instructions including the use of eye drops and ointment to help with healing and prevent infection.
 Your doctor may also give specific instructions about follow-up care.

 The child will wake up in the recovery room.
 A nurse will call for the parents as soon as the child awakens.

 The child's eyes will be red after surgery.
 This redness lasts for several weeks as the eye heals.
 He or she may have blood-tinged tears for the first day after surgery.
 There may be some swelling of the eyelids.
 The child may also experience double vision for several days after surgery.